EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 "How does eviction affect my ability to find a new home?
 Why is it important to try to seal my record after an eviction case?
 Is that possible everywhere?"

 "When an eviction case is filed, it can become a public record.
 This could allow a future landlord to check the eviction history of an applicant and deny an application--even if you win your case or do not leave your home.
 In some states, renters are allowed to seal the record of the eviction case.
 This could make it easier for you to find new housing in the future.
-In other places, eviction cases are sealed automatically in many situations."
+In other places, some eviction cases are sealed automatically."

 "Check the <a href='https://evictionlab.org/covid-policy-scorecard/'>Eviction Lab COVID-19 Housing Policy Scorecard</a> to see if eviction cases from the pandemic are sealed in your state.
 Check with the court system in your area, or with legal services, to see if or how you can request to have your eviction case sealed.
 Legal services may be able to help you get your eviction case sealed, especially if you worked with legal services during your eviction hearing or if you won your case."